Menu

 • Medical exam.
 Although not all policies require you to undergo a medical exam (over 50s life insurance policies, for instance), in most cases, you will need to undergo a medical examination to determine your health risk.
 The insurer will also likely check your medical history to see whether you have any pre-existing conditions, such as diabetes or asthma.

 • Family health history.
 Your family history might impact your risk levels and premiums.
 Suppose there’s a history of certain diseases, such as cancers or genetic diseases.
 In that case, an underwriter will likely deem your application a higher risk, even if you don’t have such a condition yourself.
+If you are interested in how genetic tests can impact life insurance premiums, feel free to read our helpful genetic tests and life insurance page.

 • Lifestyle.
 If you’re a smoker or often consume alcohol, you’re at risk of developing certain health problems, such as cardiovascular diseases or specific types of cancer.
-In such a case, an underwriter might recommend, for instance, a specific type of insurance for smokers that usually have higher premiums.
+In such a case, an underwriter might recommend, for instance, a specific type of insurance for smokers that usually has higher premiums.

 • Occupation.
 Some jobs are more hazardous than others.
 For instance, a police officer, a military personnel member, or a firefighter.
 In such cases, an underwriter will also likely classify such individuals as higher risk as they are more likely to get injured or even die on the job.